nobody48sheldor/CALC-5318008/README.md

 - `plot(function, x-lower-bound, x-upper-bound)` for 2D plots
 -  `sin(x)`, `cos(x)`... to get the output of the function at x
 - BUT, `Sin(x)`, `Cos(x)`... to get the function, in order to integrate or take the derivative for example
+- matrix for numpy's matrix
+- set(variable name (a, b, c or d), value)

 ## Controls
 <kbd>F9</kbd> : open menu